The knock on my door is so soft that I almost doubt I heard it.

 Her child may not be very dragon, if it is fetus and not egg, but I do not ask.
 That is hardly my business.

 “My family can be that way,” Justin said, giving her a quick look.
-“My grandfather already gave his blessing.
+“My grandfather at least gave his blessing.
 But he said something so strange.
 He’d had a vision.
-And there were voices—”
+And there was some kind of rhyme—”

 You’re having an adventure, whispers my masochistic memory.
 I sigh.
 “Let me guess: